Doctor of Philosophy

 At the heart of our program is the mentored research practicum offering students the opportunity to put their learning into practice.
 NYU Silver PhD students are paired from day one with a research mentor as part of our personalized mentoring program, helping them develop competencies in core research, scholarship, and teaching areas.
 NYU Silver Faculty are renowned for their expertise in several key research areas, including racial and social justice, behavioral health services, child welfare, and aging.
 Being part of a large Global Network University and located in the diverse and dynamic city of New York, NYU Silver offers an unparalleled environment for the study of areas critical to local, national and global well-being.

-Professor of Social Work and PhD Program Director
+Associate Professor of Social Work and PhD Program Director

 Please email the doctoral program office or call (212) 998-5941 for additional information.